A short distance north west of Pont-de-Nieppe, we arrive in the town of Nieppe itself.

 Note the ‘Curés vault under crucifix’ written in pencil on the Graves Registration Report Form (above), which you will find is now the official Grave Reference Number on the CWGC website (well, nearly).
 Thank heavens, by the way, that whoever inscribed the headstone spelt ‘chaplain’ correctly, as opposed to the more comical version on the above form!

 Just so that you can see the date properly.
-If you take a look at the cemetery plan (thanks as ever to the CWGC), you will notice that the position of his headstone is incorrectly marked.
+If you take another look at the cemetery plan you will notice that the position of his headstone is incorrectly marked.
 Either that or it has been moved at some point, which is equally possible.
-Incidentally, Captain the Rev. James Joseph McMenamin is the only man buried here who was killed in action during the Battle of Messines, a battle which has yet to feature in this series of posts, but will do so big-time in the near future.
+Incidentally, Captain McMenamin is the only man buried here who was killed in action during the Battle of Messines, a battle which has yet to feature in this series of posts, but will do so big-time in the near future.

 Nieppe, like Pont-de-Nieppe, was occupied by the men of 1st Hampshire Regiment on 16th October 1914, and remained behind British lines until the Germans took the village on 11th April 1918.